Master of Public Administration

 The MPA program is delivered by the Department of Public Administration (PA), which is housed in the School of Public and International Affairs (SPIA), College of Humanities and Social Sciences (CHASS), at North Carolina State University (NC State).

-The mission of NC State’s MPA program is develop principled and skilled public service professionals who fulfill leadership roles within governmental and nonprofit organizations.
+The mission of NC State’s MPA program is to develop principled and skilled public service professionals who fulfill leadership roles within governmental and nonprofit organizations.
 We focus on practical and problem-solving skills and emphasize public service values -- including efficiency, effectiveness, equity and accountability.

 The mode of delivery for the MPA program is primarily face-to-face; very few courses are available in either on-line or hybrid modes.
 All required core classes are currently taught only face-to-face.